 - The types of computer devices may include:

-- Desktop devices in existing computer laboratories; clearly this will restrict participation to those with access to computer laboratories and appropriate local IT support.
+- Desktop devices in existing computer laboratories; this will restrict participation to those with access to computer laboratories and appropriate local IT support.

 - Students' own devices; while this will allow greater flexibility and broader participation, it will also entail the additional local responsibility of supporting students' devices.
 The PVCE Office is unable to provide backup devices or desktop support.

-- The types of assessment items:
+- The types of assessment items (dependant on the tool chosen):

 - Selected response items e.g. MCQs, T/F Qs, graphical interactions.